If you are unable to choose between Windsor Castle and Buckingham Palace, you aren’t alone.

 Buckingham Palace is the London residence and administrative HQ of the monarch of the United Kingdom.

 It is in Westminster, close to other tourist attractions such as Trafalgar Square, Westminster Abbey, Big Ben, etc. Get Directions

 Windsor Castle is the royal residence in the English county of Berkshire.

-That is why Windsor Castle tours, which include transport, are popular.
+That is why Windsor Castle tours including transport, are popular.

 Both Windsor Castle and Buckingham Palace are royal residences, with lots of State Apartments to explore and exhibits to see.

 However, Windsor Castle is much more historical.
 It was built in the 11th century, making it a 1000-year-old structure.

 The principal facade of Buckingham Palace (what you now see) was completed in 1850, making it a 170-year-old building.

 Both the attractions also have beautiful gardens and parks.